 I’m always looking for ways to DIY my skincare whenever possible.
-It’s not just about saving money, but more importantly, avoiding harmful and potentially toxic ingredients.
-I also DIY my own face mist and makeup-setting spray, which are another class of products that usually come chock-full of fragrances, synthetic polymers, and other unnecessary ingredients.
+It’s not just about saving money, but more importantly, avoiding harmful, irritating, and potentially toxic ingredients.
+I also DIY my own makeup setting spray as well as my own micellar water.
+Both are classes of products that usually come chock-full of fragrances, synthetic polymers, and other unnecessary ingredients.

 And while I love my homemade products, I admittedly still have a soft spot for this lovely eucalyptus-scented cleansing oil.

 How do you remove your makeup?
 Did you try the recipe?
-I’d love to hear your thoughts!
+I’d love to hear your thoughts in the comments!